MonoTockyLab/MonoTockyLab.github.io/_posts/2024-03-29-reflections.md

 tags: treg thymectomy motivation
 categories: blog
 featured: true
+related_publications: true
 ---

-#### Recently I was reflecting on my research journey over the past two decades, its challenges and achievements.
+Recently I was reflecting on my research journey over the past two decades, its challenges and achievements.
 Today, I want to highlight a crucial factor that guided my research direction and sparked my initial motivation to develop Tocky.

+---

+#### Encountering with the Problem

 Launching my PhD at Sakaguchi lab in 2002, I focused on GITR as a potentially useful Treg marker (note this was pre-Foxp3 era).
 I aimed to replicate early Treg experiments, including the milestone paper [Asano et al., J Exp Med 1996](https://pubmed.ncbi.nlm.nih.gov/8760792/) from Shimon Sakaguchi's group.